HackZy01/eos-compilation/README.md

 to run this sript do:

-sudo chmod +x compile.sh
+sudo chmod +x compile_elementary.sh

-./compile.sh
+./compile_elementary.sh